NethServer/docs/administrator-manual/en/base_system2.rst

 Even if a user has been delegated, it must be explicitly granted the shell access before being able to log into the Server Manager.

+The following pages are always accessible to all users:

+* dashboard
+* applications
+* terminal